Skip to content

 9. Wrinkling correction (Dewarping)

 In fact, it works so well that we ourselves were quite surprised by the results of our AI.
-And we’ll explore this in more detail in another blog post, where we’ll share some before/after pictures.

 Picture of Harald Kerschhofer